umdenes100/TankArduinoLibrary/README.md

 To use the library, you have to direct the compiler to include it in your code.
 Go to **Sketch > Include Library > Tank** , or add it manually by typing `#include "Tank.h"` at the top of your sketch.

 To use the library, call `Tank.begin();` in the setup portion of the code.
-Now you are able to control the motors.
+Now you are able to control the motors on the simulator.

 ## Functions